Hoarse Voice/Raspy Voice? – Should you be concerned and do something about it, or should you hope that your voice would get back to normal on its own?

 The answer is:

 Act upon it immediately!
 The longer you wait, the harder it will be to fix it.
 Don’t pretend that nothing has happened... because it did.
-Minimum to say, you bruised your vocal anatomy and thus your voice is not functioning as per normal.
+Minimum to say, you bruised your vocal anatomy and thus your voice is not functioning as per usual.

 Ultimately, you would need to do 2 things: